madhur3120/Assignment-ToDo/README.md

-﻿# Assignment-ToDo
+﻿# TaskTrail
-A flexible and user-friendly ToDo Progress Board made with React.
+A kanban web application for productivity and management built on react.js

-##To Run
+## To Run
 Clone this repository and type 'npm start' in the terminal to start the application

 ## Features